Sangdak/SMMhelper/instruction for google api.md

 **4.** Click to `Create credentials` and choose your service account.

    Next click to keys > add keys > create keys.
 Choose `JSON format`.
 There is your `credentials.json` file for access to Google Drive Api.
+You need to rename this file with `creds.json`

 **5.** Now back to the second step and enable `Google Sheets`.